Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Fundamental Limitations of XAI

 \textbf{\textit{3.2.3.2.
 Three Gaps in Deep Learning XAI}}

 This conceptual confusion is more evident in modern XAI methods and the way they treat deep learning (DL) models.
-Whereas traditional models made decisions based on human-interpretable features, DNNs learn complex hierarchical patterns that are difficult to interpret.
+Whereas traditional models on tabular data make decisions based on human-interpretable features, DNNs learn complex hierarchical patterns that are difficult to interpret.
 This gives rise to three key gaps between what the model learns and what actually causes things to happen in the world (see Figure~\ref{fig:gaps}).
 First, there’s the \textbf{Knowledge Gap}, which refers to the disconnect between the technical expertise of AI scientists and the domain-specific knowledge of the users (e.g., physicians or other domain experts).
 Whereas the former employ metrics such as SHAP values and feature importance, the latter need explanations in terms of their own frameworks.
-For instance, while AI scientists use technical metrics like Grad-CAM or saliency scores to explain CNN-based models \cite{147}, pathologists require explanations grounded in their domain-specific frameworks, such as histomorphological criteria and WHO classifications \cite{148}.
+For instance, while AI scientists might use technical metrics like Grad-CAM or saliency scores to explain CNN-based models \cite{147}, pathologists require explanations grounded in their domain-specific frameworks, such as histomorphological criteria and WHO classifications \cite{148}.
+That is, by revealing only \textit{where} the model might be looking, but not \textit{why} the model is looking there, the explanation leaves a critical gap that the user might try to fill.
 This creates a critical disconnect: the simplistic, visually intuitive saliency maps presented to pathologists are often ambiguous, leading them to "fill in the gaps" with their own assumptions and mistakenly attribute human-like reasoning to the AI—a phenomenon known as misleading anthropomorphism \cite{149}.
 As another example, XAI saliency maps provide no insight to radiologists reading mammograms that have identified breast lesions and are trying to decide whether to biopsy them; a high-quality saliency map simply highlights the lesion that the radiologist has already identified \cite{BarnettEtAl2021}.
 These cases exemplify common domain-specific knowledge encoding issues, but the Knowledge Gap reflects a deeper divide; its proper resolution would yield perfectly interpretable AI and eliminate the need for post-hoc XAI entirely \cite{21}.